How do I request reagents?

 No, an NIH grant is not required to use our services.

 Generally, the NIH approves requests for tetramers to advance scientific research done by non-profit entities.
 If you are looking for tetramers for a commercial (for-profit) purpose, it may be possible to get approval.
-Permission must be granted by Beckman-Coulter Immunomics (BCI), who holds special licensing agreements on the technology.
-Contact Dr. Alison Deckhut-Augustine for more information.
+Commercial clients are able to acquire reagents from our facility with the following restrictions:

 How do I make tetramers from monomers?